Tips for installing the machine on FI

 AHCI disk interface

-In the BIOS, make sure you have the AHCI set for SATA drives.
-AHCI is a standard that supports hot-swap disks, for example.
-In contrast, the older IDE standard requires a system restart to detect a disk swap by the operating system.
+In the BIOS, make sure that you have set the AHCI interface for SATA drives.
+AHCI is a standard that supports hot-swap drives, for example.
+In contrast, the older IDE standard requires a system reboot for the operating system to recognize a disk swap.

 Test the hardware